fermads/jasmine-istanbul-phantom/readme.md

 <!--
-Focused on performance, everything runs on file://.
-No server start/stop and no socket communication between jasmine, phantom and node.js.
-It uses stdio.
+Focused on performance, tests runs on file://.
+No server start/stop and no socket communication between Jasmine, Phantom or Node.
+Uses stdio.
-This is also why one must use Ajax mock and the provided getFixture() Async file writes and reads.
+This is why one must use ajax mock and the provided fixture auto-loading.
 -->

 ## Install